Incorporating prior financial domain knowledge into neural networks for implied volatility surface prediction: Related Work

 \section{Related Work}

-Our research touches upon two streams of literature: mathematical finance and machine learning.
-For the former, we introduce the basic concepts of volatility and discuss the important implied volatility models, mainly from mathematical finance.
-For the latter, we review a number of recent applications of machine learning in finance.
+Our research in this paper touches upon two streams of literature: mathematical finance and machine learning.
+For the former, we introduce the basic concepts and the related studies of option pricing and volatility modelling.
+For the latter, we review a number of recent applications of machine learning in finance, with special focuses on option pricing and volatility modelling.